 Here are some features that make our teaching stand out.

-Organized around a central theme, these two scientific symposia aim at presenting an emerging neuroscience question, in a transdisciplinary way, from the most molecular aspects to the most integrative and cognitive approaches.
+Organized around a central theme, the scientific symposium aims at presenting an emerging neuroscience question, in a transdisciplinary way, from the most molecular aspects to the most integrative and cognitive approaches.

-The seminars are given by recognized French and international researchers.
+The seminar is given by recognized French and international researchers.

-M2 students prepare the seminars by reading papers then act as chairmen by introducing the speakers, preparing questions and leading the discussion.
+M2 students prepare the seminar by reading papers then act as chairmen by introducing the speakers, preparing questions and leading the discussion.

-Each symposium lasts 3 days and comprises around 15 one-hour-long seminars, generally in English.
+The symposium lasts 2-3 days and comprises around 12 one-hour-long seminars, generally in English.

 - Neural imprints